Bridging Evolutionary Multiobjective Optimization and GPU Acceleration via Tensorization: Genetic Operators in EMO Algorithms

 \section{Genetic Operators in EMO Algorithms}

-This section provides a comprehensive overview of the genetic operators used in evolutionary multiobjective optimization (EMO) algorithms, including mating selection, original crossover and mutation, and the tensorization of these crossover and mutation operations.
+This section provides a comprehensive overview of the genetic operators used in EMO algorithms, including mating selection, original crossover and mutation, and the tensorization of these crossover and mutation operations.